jbadger3/SwiftNCurses/README.md

 // related post https://github.com/ardagnir/athame/issues/53
     __sighandler_t (on Linux) is not available on MacOS.
     A compiler directive was added in Curses.swift changing to the type alias to sig_t

+### subwindows
+Subwindows (methods such as subwin, derwin, mvderwin, wsyncup,  wsyncdown,
+    wcursyncup,  syncok) are reported to be unstable per the man pages and as such are not implemented.
+Additionally, they add another level of complexity for the user beyond the current scope of the project.